Cross-referenced from Rule 703(4)

 Part I Introduction

 (4)(a) obligates an issuer to provide timely disclosure of material information in accordance with this policy.
-The Exchange regards disclosure as fundamentally important to the operation of a fair and efficient market for the trading of securities.
+The Exchange regards disclosure as fundamentally important to the operation of a fair, orderly and transparent market for the trading of securities.

 Part II Issuers' Obligations Under Rule 703

-(a) necessary to avoid the establishment of a false market in its securities.
+(a) Necessary to avoid the establishment of a false market in its securities.
 A false market may exist if information is not made available that would, or would be likely to, influence persons who commonly invest in securities in deciding whether or not to subscribe for, or buy or sell the securities.
-For this reason, an issuer may be required to clarify or confirm a rumour (see "Clarification or Confirmation of Rumours or Reports" below); or
+For this reason, an issuer may be required to clarify or confirm a rumour (see "Clarification or Confirmation of Rumours or Reports" below).

 .
 For example, if an issuer releases material information to the media but did not announce it to the market via SGXNET, the issuer is in breach of Rule 703